COVID-Related Accommodation Requests

 Q: Do I have to wear a face mask?

-If you are seeking an exemption from this requirement, please submit a COVID-related accommodation request.
+If you are seeking an exemption from this requirement, please submit a COVID-Related Accommodations Request Form.

 Q: What conditions are considered high-risk by the CDC?

 The CDC provides guidance on health-related factors which may increase the risk of complications from COVID-19.
 The list of factors may evolve as information about COVID is discovered, so please visit the CDC coronavirus webpage for the most up to date and complete listing.
-Some of the common health factors include:
+Some of the high-risk conditions include: